snapp-incubator/nats-policies/README.md

   - Number of published / consumed messages
 - QoS
 - Using pull-based consumers (latest NATS)
-- Have more than one cluster
+- Have more than one cluster to seperate steams and their load into different clusters
 - Authentication
 - Configuration